bubblegum-nightmares/bubblegum-nightmares/README.md

 c + h only if i know and like u <br>
 all omori skins are of my sysmates/family*<br>
 <br>
-no random friend requests please. at least talk to me first —————————— <br>
+no random friend requests please. at least talk to me first<br>
+—————————— <br>
                             ┊┊┊┊ ➶ ❁۪ ｡˚  ✧ <br>
                             ┊┊┊✧ ⁺    ⁺ 　° <br>